 In addition, students must complete the following course:

-- SOCY 1001 - Introduction to Sociology (3 credit hours) (This class also fulfills a Social Science requirement of the CU CU Denver core curriculum.)
+- SOCY 1001 - Understanding the Social World (3 credit hours) (This class also fulfills a Social Science requirement of the CU Denver core curriculum.)

 - In addition to the required courses, students must complete 15 credit hours of elective courses, nine of which must be Criminal Justice (CRJU) courses offered by the School of Public Affairs, and six of which may be taken from an approved list of other department courses.
 Elective courses must be approved by the program director.
 All course descriptions can be found in the Undergraduate Academic Catalog.